tomdee/calico-docker-prototype/L2RoutedPrototype.md

   servers, but it requires extra changes to the config files that is not documented in detail here.)

 * A working OS on the servers, with docker installed.
-We recommend CoreOS, though any other flavour of Linux is likely to work, subject to the requirement that you need at least version 1.2 of docker (and we recommend using at least version 1.3).
+Any flavour of Linux is likely to work, subject to providing at least version 1.2 of docker (and we recommend using at least version 1.3), but we have tested recently on CoreOS and Ubuntu Trusty (14.04).

   On Ubuntu Trusty, the following instructions got Docker 1.3
   installed: